konstructio/kubefirst/docs/common/metaphors.md

-The kubernetes manifests produced by the **Metaphors** applications CI include a working example of a kubernetes deployment with downstream ReplicaSet and pods, a service account with a security context used, a service to make the application available to the cluster, and an ingress to make the service available outside the cluster.
+The kubernetes manifests produced by the **Metaphors** applications CI include a working example of a kubernetes deployment with downstream ReplicaSet and pods, a service account with a security context used, a service to make the application available to the cluster, and an Ingress to make the service available outside the cluster.

 ## Ingress Integrations